alex05447/miniintern/README.md

 ## **Implementation details**

-When interned, the strings are hashed to a 32-bit unsigned integer.
+When interned, the strings are hashed to a 32-bit unsigned integer (currently using FNV-1a).

 The `Pool` has a lookup hash map from this hash to the string's state - its ref count and location in a string chunk.